The Ultimate Maui Travel Guide, Updated 2022

 Resort Areas in Central Maui

-Kahului is on the island's windward lowland region.
+Kahului is the resort area in central Maui and it's located on the island's windward lowland region.
 The area has more stable and moderate temperatures than other parts of the island.
 However, this comes at the cost of regular cloud cover and showers.

 Additionally, it's the largest town and the commercial center of Maui.
 It’s also a very residential area which means there’s only a few hotels and resorts for you to choose from.
 If you’re looking to stay near the airport, Courtyard by Marriot is an excellent hotel adjacent to the Kanaha Pond State Wildlife Sanctuary.